Spousal Sponsorship to the United States

 Processing Time For Spousal Sponsorship

-The wait time for a US spousal visa varies on a case to case basis.
-Due to high demand, an individual could be placed on a waitlist for about 4 years.
+The wait time for a US spousal visa varies on a case-to-case basis.
+Due to high demand, an individual could be placed on a waitlist for about 1-4 years.
 However, it is important to note that this number is variable.
 Visit our page on US Visa Processing Times for 2021 to learn more.

 If you would like to sponsor a foreign spouse or fiancé(e) to the United States, it may be helpful to hire an immigration lawyer.
 We can ensure the process and application materials are completed as efficiently as possible, and work to guarantee the best chances of success.
 If you are interested in hiring an immigration lawyer, we encourage you to fill out our online assessment, so that we may better understand your case and schedule a consultation.
 If you already know you would like to enlist the help of an immigration lawyer, you can book a consultation today!